jeffrey-fontys/s3-portfolio/README.md

 ## 3. Research

+During the course of this semester, I have performed a lot of research into new technologies, business processes and methods, cultural differences and ethics, security risks and prevention methods, and the importance of well documented projects.
+I have worked out some of this research into research reports, which you can find below.
+Being knowledgeable about these different subjects as well as able to perform research on new ones, helps demonstrate my proficiency at learning outcome 8: Professional.

 ### 3.1.
 Cultural differences

 For the subject of cultural differences I have done some research about what culture is and what are well-known dimensions on cultural differences.
 I have also written about my personal experiences with cultural differences.
 This product helps prove my proficiency at learning outcome 5: Cultural differences and ethics.